 Our friends over at Inside Mac Games have posted

-from AppleMaster Michael Philips, who will be doing commentary, reviews and other stuff for the site in the coming months.
+a new feature from AppleMaster Michael Philips, who will be doing commentary, reviews and other stuff for the site in the coming months.
 Meantime, those loveable goofballs at Utterer.com have posted the

 Macworld SF ’01 Hangover Wrapup Interview, a look back at the expo that was from the perspective of a variety of game geeks, including yours truly.